The Graveyard at St.

 Early 1700's

-The graveyard adjacent to St. Tida's Church has been in use at least as far back as the early
+The graveyard adjacent to St. Tida's Church has been in use at least as far back as the

 Downing Vault

-There is an interestingly inscribed, vault formerly used by
+There is an interestingly inscribed vault formerly used by

 the Downing family, located near the